Information for all participating EUCOTAX Wintercourse students

 After the Wintercourse, we will publish the collection of the papers of the six sub topics.

-We give the student full academic credit for participating in this program and they receive a certificate for participation in the program.
+We give you full academic credit for participating in this program and you receive a certificate for participation in the program.